 Nathan’s determination to break the cycle of toxic parenting stands among his most admirable qualities.
 Having experienced Dan Scott’s emotional manipulation firsthand, Nathan vowed to be a different kind of father to his children.
 He prioritized Jamie’s emotional well-being over athletic achievement, creating a nurturing environment filled with support rather than pressure.
 This conscious choice to parent differently showed Nathan’s growth and self-awareness about how his upbringing had harmed him.

-His relationship with Jamie showcased Nathan’s parenting philosophy.
+His relationship with Jamie showcased Nathan and Haley’s parenting philosophy.
 He coached his son’s basketball team not to create a star athlete but to teach teamwork and enjoyment of the game.
 When Jamie faced bullying or difficulties, Nathan offered guidance without taking over, helping him develop confidence and resilience.
 Later, with daughter Lydia, Nathan demonstrated the same loving approach, proving his parenting style wasn’t just a reaction to his relationship with Jamie but a fundamental change in values.

 Impact on One Tree Hill